PowerCon

-The principal advantages of the powerCON include its high current capacity in a compact space – it is smaller than an IEC connector yet provides double the current-carrying capacity – and its effective locking action.
-Its drawbacks are chiefly its cost and the reliance on a single vendor.
+The principal advantages of powerCON include its high current capacity in a compact space – it is smaller than an IEC connector yet provides double the current-carrying capacity – and its effective locking action.
+Its drawbacks are chiefly cost and reliance on a single primary vendor.
 Additionally, older models are not designed to be connected or disconnected under load, rendering them unsuitable for use by untrained personnel.